 Get into Carnegie Museums for Cheap

-Those of you from Pittsburgh are probably choking at the price of admission (including parking!) that we got.
+Those of you from Pittsburgh are probably choking at the price of admission (including parking!) that I got.
 Per diem at the museums are expensive, but there are ways to get in for cheap.
 You can:

 - Buy a membership.
 From $50-$250 depending on how many people you want included.
 If you go to the museums a lot, this can save you a bundle.